spark-up/spark-up.github.io/pages/experiment/results.rst

 Results
 =======
-Looking at figure 2 and figure 3 we can see that the experiment graphs appear relatively linear.
+Looking at figure 2 and figure 3 from our results we can see that the experiment graphs appear relatively linear.

 .. figure:: images/heterodyneclusterrelative.png